 In his book, Dr. van der Kolk explores how treatments — ranging from meditation and neurofeedback to yoga, sports, and drama — offer new paths to healing and wellness.

-The book is interesting for anybody who wants to understand trauma better, just out of curiosity, or maybe you know people who have severe trauma and then this book can really help to understand those people better.
-Even though severe trauma may never be totally overcome this book and the various treatment options it explores should definitely help people find more peace within themselves again.
+The book is interesting for anybody who wants to understand trauma better, just out of curiosity, or maybe you know people who have trauma and then this book can really help to understand those people better.

-In this short interview with the author he gives some insights on how people can heal their trauma.
+In this short interview with the author – Bessel van der Kolk – insights on how people can approach to heal their trauma are given.

-Another trauma expert is Dr.Gabor Maté, who has written a great book also: The Myth of Normal – Trauma, Illness & Healing in a Toxic Culture.
+Another trauma expert is Dr.Gabor Maté, who has written: The Myth of Normal – Trauma, Illness & Healing in a Toxic Culture.

 Western countries invest billions in healthcare, yet mental illness and chronic diseases are on a seemingly unstoppable rise.
 Nearly 70% of Americans are now on prescription drugs.
 So what is ‘normal’ when it comes to health?